Augustus H. Garland: Early life

 Garland attended Spring Hill Male Academy from 1838 to 1843.
+Hubbard moved the family to Washington, Arkansas, the Hempstead county seat, in 1844.
 He attended St. Mary's College in Lebanon, Kentucky, and graduated from St. Joseph's College in Bardstown, Kentucky, in 1849.

-Garland taught at Brownstown School in Mine Creek, Sevier County, but returned to Washington to study law with Hempstead County clerk Simon Sanders.
+After school, Garland returned to Arkansas and initially taught at Brownstown School in Mine Creek, Sevier County, but returned to Washington to study law with Hempstead County clerk Simon Sanders.
 He married Sarah Virginia Sanders on June 14, 1853; they would have nine children, four of whom survived to adulthood.

 Early legal career

 Admitted to the bar in 1853, Garland started his law practice with his stepfather.
 Garland moved to Little Rock in June 1856, and became a law partner to Ebenezer Cummins, a former associate of Albert Pike.
 When Cummins died, Garland took over his extensive practice at age 25 and took on slightly younger attorney William Randolph by 1860, who lived with Garland's young family.

-Garland owned three enslaved females in the 1860 census (two 27 years old and an 11-year-old girl), and his elder brother Rufus owned 9 slaves in Hempstead County, Arkansas.
+Garland owned three enslaved females in the 1860 census (two 27 years old and an 11-year-old girl), and his elder brother Rufus Garland Jr. owned 9 slaves in Hempstead County, Arkansas.
 Nonetheless, Augustus Garland represented the slave Abby Guy in two appeals to the Arkansas Supreme Court in 1857 and 1861, ultimately winning her freedom.

-Garland became one of Arkansas's most prominent attorneys and was admitted to the bar of the Supreme Court of the United States in 1860.
+Garland became one of Arkansas's most prominent attorneys and was admitted to the bar of the Supreme Court of the United States in 1860 with the assistance of Reverdy Johnson.

 Entry into politics

 Garland supported the Whig and American "Know Nothing" parties during the 1850s.
+Local Whigs sought Garland to run for county treasurer prior to starting his legal career, but he declined.
+However, Garland remained active in politics.
+He gave speeches for Democrat Edward A. Warren during the 1856 election for the Arkansas 2nd.

 In the election of 1860, Garland was a presidential elector in the Arkansas Electoral College for the Constitutional Union Party voting for the party's nominees of John Bell and Edward Everett.

 American Civil War

 The election of Republican Abraham Lincoln to the Presidency of the United States led to the secession of the Deep South states from the Union.
 Garland consistently opposed secession and advocated Arkansas's continued allegiance to the United States.
-His elder brother Rufus Garland (1830-1886) raised a Confederate infantry company (the "Hempstead Hornets") and accepted a captain's commission.
+His elder brother Rufus raised a Confederate infantry company (the "Hempstead Hornets") and accepted a captain's commission.
 Augustus Garland was selected to represent Pulaski County at the 1861 secession convention in Little Rock, where he voiced his opposition.
-After Lincoln called for 75,000 troops from Arkansas to help suppress the Confederate States, Garland reluctantly gave his support to secession.
+After Lincoln called for 75,000 troops from Arkansas to help suppress the Confederate States, Garland gave his support to secession.